OCamlverse/ocamlverse.github.io/content/help_wanted.md

 project.
 There is also a discussion on the [OCaml discourse](https://discuss.ocaml.org/t/grpc-implementation-in-ocaml/1624).

-- Elasticsearch (needs help): the defacto standard search solution.
+- Elasticsearch (needs help): the de facto standard search solution.
 [ocaml-elasticsearch](https://github.com/skydeck/ocaml-elasticsearch) is
 abandoned.